staabm/staabm.github.io/_posts/2023-04-09-rexfactor-introduction.md

 ## Automated code migrations with rexfactor

-The `rexfactor` AddOn integrates [rector](https://github.com/rectorphp/rector) with the developer in mind, meaning it eases use for often used migration/upgrade use-cases.
+The `rexfactor` AddOn integrates [rector](https://github.com/rectorphp/rector) with the developer UX in mind, meaning it eases use for often needed use-cases.
-Primary purpose is to allow people less experienced with developer tooling to automate migration tasks.
+Primary purpose is to allow people less experienced with developer tooling to automate manual and error-prone code migration tasks.

 As usual the REDAXO CMS AddOn is available thru [the REDAXO Installer and can be installed in a few clicks](https://redaxo.org/doku/main/installer).
 The idea is to use `rexfactor` in your local development environment.